Europe Travel Tips

 Top Things to See and Do

 - Get lost in Paris – The city of light is everything people say it is.
-I feel in love the first time I stepped foot in the city.
+I felt like I was in love the first time I stepped foot in the city.
 It’s one of my favorite cities in the world – the food, the wine, the atmosphere, the history.
 It’s hard not to see the magic.
 You’ll never be able to see the city in just one visit.
 There’s too much to do.
 It would take years to see everything.
 But you can get a good idea of the city over a few days.
 Click here for my guide on how to spend 5 days in Paris.

 - Amsterdam - There’s more to the city than just coffeeshops and red lights.
 I love this city so much I lived here for a short period of time in 2006.
 Cobblestone and brick streets weave around lovely canals.
 Amsterdam has a vibrant art and music scene and friendly locals willing to help you out.
 Make sure you get out of the center into the Jordaan and Oost with their wonderful outdoor cafes.

 - Relax in Barcelona – Barcelona is a city that goes 24 hours a day, 7 days a week and could give NYC a run for the “city that never sleeps” title.
-Be prepared for late night dinners and til dawn parties.
+Be prepared for late-night dinners and til dawn parties.
 Barcelona knows how to get down.
 Besides a great food and nightlife scene, there is a wonderful beach, Gaudi architecture, and history dating back to Roman times.

 - London - Get a taste of English culture in diverse London.
-The museums here are some of the best in the world (and free), great food, and the pub culture is wonderful.
+The museums here are some of the best in the world (and free), plus the city offers great food, and the pub culture is wonderful.
 Head to Brick Lane for some amazing Sunday food markets.
 I prefer Paris to London but there is something sophisticated and fun about London.
 Just watch those pints – London is not a cheap destination.

 - Berlin - Hip and trendy Berlin is a energetic destination.
 It is one of Europe’s most affordable capital cities with a vibrant music and art scene and a growing foodie movement.
 There is a ton of cheap Middle Eastern food.
 Be sure to check out the history museum – it’s one of the best in the world.

 - Oktoberfest - Oktoberfest is a must for anyone going through Germany at the end of September.
 There’s people from all over the world, lots of beer, excitement, music, and fun.
-Watching thousands of people sing together, toast, and party makes you feel good about the world.
+Watching thousands of people sing together, toast, and party atmosphere makes you feel good about the world.
 (Or maybe that’s just the beer?)

 - Prague - Prague is a beautiful city with amazing history.
-It’s a cheap destination and during the weekends heaves with people enjoying the bars, cheap beer, and delicious food.
+It’s a cheap destination and during the weekends it heaves with people enjoying the bars, cheap beer, and delicious food.
 It is one of the most beautiful and picturesque cities I’ve seen.

 - Hike around the Cinque Terre - This is my favorite part of Italy.
 These five beautiful cliff side towns are perched near warm waters and beautiful olive and grape groves.
 You’ll find some wondrous and strenuous hikes in these hills.
 For a real challenge, take trail #8.
-Or just walk the coastline for something less challenging.
+Or just walk the coastline for something less difficult.

-- Wine and Dine along the French Riviera – Have fun in the sun, hob nob with the rich and famous and sail (or gaze at) gigantic yachts.
+- Wine and Dine along the French Riviera – Have fun in the sun, hob nob with the rich and famous, and sail (or gaze at) gigantic yachts.
 You can pretend to live the high life for a little bit.
 Nice is nice and Monaco is just a skip away.

-- Krakow - Krakow looks like it stepped out of a medieval post card.
+- Krakow - Krakow looks like it stepped out of a medieval postcard.
 It’s even nicer than Prague!
 It’s a hip, trendy, and youthful city as it is the center of education in Poland.
 You have a lot of university students here.
 Most travelers come to party here (the vodka is cheap) but try to enjoy the city’s history and food besides just the bars.
 Auschwitz concentration camp is also close by.

 - Cornwall - The best part of England is outside London and unfortunately not a lot of people leave London.
-Head west to the are of Cornwall for cheaper prices, friendlier locals, more natural beauty, great hiking, rolling hills, small towns, and overall what you think of “traditional England.”
+Head west to the area of Cornwall for cheaper prices, friendlier locals, more natural beauty, great hiking, rolling hills, small towns, and overall what you think of “traditional England.”

 - The Swiss Alps - Whether you go skiing in the winter or hiking in the summer, the Alps hold some of the most breathtaking views in all the world.
 In fact, whether Italy, France, or Switzerland, all the alps are great!